Verifrax/VERIFRAX/verifrax-reference-verifier/README.md

 See parent repository LICENSE file.

+## Authority

+See `REFERENCE_AUTHORITY.md` for authority declaration and binding guarantees.

 ## See Also

+- `REFERENCE_AUTHORITY.md` - Authority declaration and binding guarantees
 - `VERIFY_WITHOUT_VERIFRAX.md` - Complete guide for verifying certificates when VERIFRAX is unavailable